Near Van in Van Zandt County, Texas — The American South (West South Central)

 An extraordinary fact is that David G. Burnet, vice president of the Republic; Albert Sidney Johnston, Secretary of War; and two other high officials took active parts in the fighting.

 When killed, Chief Bowles, the aged Cherokee leader, carried a sword given him by Gen. Sam Houston.
 After the defeat of the tribes, they scattered, thus virtually ending Indian troubles in the settled eastern part of Texas.

 Erected 1968 by Texas State Historical Survey Committee.
 (Marker Number 11380.)

 Location.
 32° 30.826′ N, 95° 41.12′ W. Marker is near Van, Texas, in Van Zandt County.
 Marker can be reached from Interstate 20 at milepost 538, on the right when traveling east.
+Marker is located at a rest area on the I-20 eastbound lanes between Exits 537 and 540; marker can only be accessed from the eastbound lanes of the freeway.
 Touch for map.
-Marker is located at a rest area on the I-20 eastbound lanes between Exits 537 and 540; marker can only be accessed from the eastbound lanes of the freeway.
 Marker is in this post office area: Van TX 75790, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-The Free State of Van Zandt (about 700 feet away, measured in Brady P. Gentry (approx. 0.2 miles away); Morgan G. Sanders (approx. 4.8 miles away); Alamo Institute (approx. 4.8 miles away); Ben Wheeler Community (approx. 4.9 miles away); Hillcrest Cemetery (approx. 10.7 miles away); Caldwell Walton Raines (approx. 10.8 miles away); Van Zandt County Courthouse (approx. 10.8 miles away).
+At least 8 other The Free State of Van Zandt (about 700 feet away, measured in a direct line); Brady P. Gentry (approx. 0.2 miles away); Morgan G. Sanders (approx. 4.8 miles away); Alamo Institute (approx. 4.8 miles away); Ben Wheeler Community (approx. 4.9 miles away); Hillcrest Cemetery (approx. 10.7 miles away); Caldwell Walton Raines (approx. 10.8 miles away); Van Zandt County Courthouse (approx. 10.8 miles away).
 Touch for a list and map of all markers in Van.

 Also see . . .